 Want to increase your marketing agency’s revenues?
 Start by offering—or expanding—training services in your business model!

-As I described last year, all agency services fit into one three categories: Strategy, Implementation, or Training (S-I-T).
+As I described last year, all agency services fit into one three categories: Think (strategy), Teach (training & empowerment), and Do (implementation).
 In my experience, most agencies are missing opportunities related to training.

 Training is where the client is saying, “Teach us how to do it.”
 It’s a situation where they want to do something themselves, but they don’t know how to do it.
 Whether they’re hiring a new team or they want to upgrade their existing people, the client’s ultimate goal is to become self-sufficient.

 Agencies often feel threatened by clients who want to do things themselves.
 You shouldn’t feel threatened, for two reasons:

 - If clients really want to take things in-house, you’re not going to stop them.

 - If the shift is ultimately inevitable, why not get paid for the transition?

 For example, if a client has hired some new employees, you could train the newbies to get them up to speed.
 Some examples of training including private workshops, webinars, videos, tutorials, and leadership coaching.
 Training might be live or recorded.